 Agencies need to move away from delivering ‘stuff’ and instead look at how they can add value to a business.
 Not just implementing marketing campaigns, but by defining the pre, during and post sales process, how they can nurture existing customers and ensure that internally they have the right people in the right place – all following the right process.
 Agencies need to become business consultants to add real, tangible value.

-So, if an agency or marketing professional is talking about different marketing channels or creative ideas or increases in website traffic they have achieved for other clients – it’s time to walk away.
+So, if an agency, professional or marketing consultant is talking about different marketing channels, tactics or creative ideas – it’s time for you to walk away.